 - Encontrar una palabra que no guarda relación con las demás / Find the word that does not belong.

-Click on Jugar nivel básico e intermedio on the left hand side of your screen.
+Click on the yellow are for Niveles Básico e Intermedio.
 On the next screen, there are colored squares below the game.
 When you mouse over them, you see the activities I mentioned above.
 Click on the activity you would like to do.
 Then the game will ask you to choose básico or intermedio.
 When you choose a level, you will be asked to indicate which reading you want to start with.
 For example, for Ordenar palabras en una frase at the Nivel básico the range is 1-105.
 There are 105 exercises and you can start with any of them.
 The text below the box where you enter the number says Escribe su número and plusa en la almeja.
 You have to click on the clam to begin the game.
 When you complete an exercise, it will say Muy bien.
 Plusa el botón de continuar.
 This button is in the game, usually a green fish or a starfish.
 The green button to the right of the text box will take you back to the menu.

 At the advanced level there are five types of exercies: